KD Kempamma: Victims

 Her first murder was committed on 19 October 1999, in Hoskote.
 Her victim was 30-year-old Mamatha Rajan, who was killed while she was praying at a temple.
 In 2007, Kempamma killed five more women between 10 October and 18 December.
 Her second victim was Elizabeth, who was 52 and from Satanur.
 Elizabeth was praying to find her missing granddaughter.
 Kempamma lured her to the Kabalamma temple and killed her.
 Kempamma's third victim was Yashodhamma, aged 60.
 She was killed at Siddaganga Mutt, Kyata-Sandra in December 2007.
 Kempamma promised to perform a ritual to offer her relief from asthma.
 The fourth victim was 60-year-old Muniyamma, who wished to sing devotionals.
 She was from Yelahanka and was killed at Yadiyur Siddalngeshwar Temple.
 Her fifth victim was Pillama, aged 60, killed at Maddur Vyadyanathapura.
 Pillama was a temple priest at Hebbal temple.
 Kempamma told Pillama that she would sponsor a new arch for the Hebbal temple.
-Kempamma's last victim was Nagaveni, a 30-year-old woman that was praying to become pregnant as she was childless.
+Kempamma's last victim was Nagaveni, a 30-year-old woman who was praying to become pregnant as she was childless.
 She wished to have a son.
 Kempamma killed her while she was sleeping.

-Kempamma was alleged to have killed one more victim, 22-year-old Renuka, at a pilgrim center at Kolar district in 2006.
+Kempamma was alleged to have killed one more victim, 22-year-old Renuka, at a pilgrim centre at Kolar district in 2006.
 Renuka was murdered in a temple dormitory on 7 December 2006.
 Renuka's sister, Mani, asserted that Kempamma could have murdered Renuka.
 Renuka was staying with Mani at Mani's house while Renuka's husband was away working in Dubai.
 Mani worked as a domestic worker in a place where Kempamma worked as a cook.
 Kempamma visited Mani's house often and befriended Renuka.
 Renuka's husband, Shankar, originally reported Renuka missing to the police on 29 December 2006, when he returned from Dubai.
 Renuka had been missing since 7 December 2006.
 Allegedly, Kempamma told Renuka that she could give birth to a male baby if Kempamma conducted a special ritual at a temple.
 The police asserted that Kempamma murdered Renuka at the temple.
 Many other families have also come forward claiming that their missing family members may have been murdered by Kempamma, as Kempamma knew them all.
 Five cases of missing persons were associated with Kempamma in 2009.
 Two of these five women's bodies were found and subsequently linked to Kempamma.